George F. Jenks: Military

 Jenks joined the United States Army Air Corps in 1941 after graduating with his bachelor's degree.
-During World War II, he served as an instructor of aerial navigation.
-The highest rank he held was First lieutenant.
+During World War II, he served as an instructor of aerial navigation, holding the highest rank of First lieutenant.
 Jenk's time as an instructor of aerial navigation inspired him to pursue a career in geography.

 Academic

 After his time in the military, Jenks went to graduate school at Syracuse University to study geography.
 After graduating from Syracuse University, Jenks's first position was at the Department of Rural Economics and Sociology at the University of Arkansas.
 In 1949, Jenks took a position in the Geography Department at the University of Kansas.
 Here, Jenks would grow the cartography program within the University of Kansas department of geography into one of the most influential in the country.
 Throughout his career, Jenks advocated for improved curriculums for cartographers and a greater focus on the science of applied mapping.
 Jenks retired from the University of Kansas in 1986.

 While Jenks publications and research were highly influential, he is noted to have focused much of his energy on helping his graduate students.
 These students carried his influence into other geography departments across the United States, shaping how cartographic training is accomplished.
 He continued to work with graduate students at the University of Kansas even after his retirement in 1986.